Smithfield, South Australia: Early Settlement

-By the 1880s, the township had a railway station (1857),telegraph station (1859), institute building (1883), school, a store and several other service providers including Joseph Blake senior who established a Blacksmith, Coach building and Undertaker businesses on the lot adjacent to Smith's hotel.
+By the 1880s, the township had a Church, Public House Hotel (1855), railway station (1857), telegraph station (1859), school (1877), institute building (1883), a store and several other service providers including Joseph Blake senior who established a Blacksmith, Coach building and Undertaker businesses on the lot adjacent to Smith's hotel.
 Gawler Plains post office had opened on 12 July 1850 and was renamed Smithfield in 1855.

 Smithfield Recreation Park

 A committee under the leadership of Joseph Blake junior was formed to established the Smithfield Recreation Park.
 The site chosen was on the corner of Main North Road and Anderson Walk which was approximately 12 acres and was purchased by a Trust which was established with Henry Joseph Twelftree, Frank Thomas Judd, William Kelly Adams, Melville Galbraith Smith and Joseph Blake as the Trustees.
 The sum of £140 was raised by subscriptions, and the balance was supplemented by a sports and fete, which was duly held on Saturday, April 19, 1923.
 The effort resulted in a return of £145, which after paying the outstanding liabilities, left a balance of £80 to be expended on improvements.

 On 10 September 1974 the land was transferred by the Trustees to the District Council of Munno Para which merged with the City of Elizabeth to form the City of Playford in 1997.

 Smithfield Sports & Social Club is the current tenant and the oval is used by the Smithfield Cricket and Smithfield Football Clubs.